stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/ondemand.md

 ## Interactive applications

-One of the main features of Sherlock OnDemand is the ability to run interactive applications difrectly from the web interface, without leaving your web browser.
+One of the main features of Sherlock OnDemand is the ability to run interactive applications directly from the web interface, without leaving your web browser.